Stage One

 Your input on the plan is important to ensure the updated MDP reflects the values, goals, and priorities of the people who live and do business in communities across the County.

-To stay informed please sign up for our MDP Review project mailing list at the top of this webpage.
+If you would like to receive updates on the project, please sign up for our MDP Review project mailing list at the side of this webpage.

 In 2021, Rocky View County submitted an updated Municipal Development Plan (MDP) to the Calgary Metropolitan Region Board (CMRB) for review and approval, as required under the Regional Evaluation Framework (REF).
 The CMRB refused the proposed MDP, citing a lack of cooperation between the County and its regional partners, and the plan’s failure to align with the CMRB Interim Growth Plan.